ni5arga/AnonSnoo/README.md

 ## Moderation & Logging

 For transparency and moderation purposes, every comment & post passing through the bot is logged in modmail.
 It gets stored in the modmail of the subreddit where the user has used AnonSnoo to interact.
 Admins & Moderators can still see who is posting or commenting what.
 Users who are banned from the subreddit user is trying to use AnonSnoo, won't be able to use it - anyone in the banned userlist of a subreddit won't be able to use AnonSnoo there.

+You can also disable creating new posts, new comments or new comment replies from the app settings page.